Hiram Young: Personal life

 Young was enslaved from birth in Tennessee, assumed to be around 1812.
 Little is known about the enslaved period of his life beyond the fact that he married Matilda Huederson.
 Living in Independence, Missouri in the 1840s, the easygoing slaveowner, Judge Sawyer, allowed many privileges and paid Young a wage he kept, for extra work during his spare time.
 Young approached Sawyer to purchase emancipation.

 Sawyer declared a price of US$2,500 with a down payment of $1,200, issued freedom papers, and Young "gave a mortgage on himself for $1,300".
 At some point, he bought his wife's freedom for $800, likely before buying his own.
 According to the law, any child born to an African-American couple, in which one is free and the other is enslaved, inherits the status of the mother.

-Upon gaining his freedom, with Matilda and their daughter Amanda Jane, born 1849, he moved to Independence, Missouri around 1850.
+Upon gaining his freedom, with Matilda and their daughter Amanda Jane, born 1849, he moved to Independence, Missouri, around 1850.
 He also bought a slave woman, only referred to as "the Kentucky girl" and the "absolute love of his life", for whom he paid $1,600.
 The St. Louis Daily Globe described this as an "exorbitant amount, especially for a female slave"—double what he paid for his own wife.
 Young did not legally buy her freedom, as the Globe reports he never did "relinquish his right to her as chattel".
 She was sent away for education in a seminary, returning to become the house maid at the Young plantation home.
 This arrangement made "domestic life anything but peaceful", and he retained her ownership until the abolition of slavery.
-Further it states he sought divorce to Matilda but found "divorce court was not at that time either popular or convenient".
+Further, it states he sought divorce to Matilda but found "divorce court was not at that time either popular or convenient".
 He and the Kentucky slave had several daughters, unnamed by the Globe, all of whom Young provided with an education.

 After the first of two devastating fires that ruined his uninsured business, he raised money by selling his wife and daughter back into slavery to a kind former master, Judge Sawyer, according to the Kansas City Star's recollection in 1890.
-It is not clarified, however, if this means advanced pay for future labor, or completely enslaving them again.
+However, it is not clarified if this means advanced pay for future labor, or completely enslaving them again.

 As his influence in the community grew, he and Matilda became founding members of the St. Paul African Methodist Episcopal church in 1866 in Independence.
-In 1877 the church was moved to a new location, where it still operates today.
+In 1877, the church was moved to a new and surviving location.
 Young contributed greatly to the building of the new church.
 He helped the fundraising and opening of what was, for decades, the only school for African-American children in Independence.
 Originally it was named after activist Frederick Douglass.